Keep a Tight Fit with Threaded Fasteners

 - Few limitations with regard to diameter and thread length

 - All specifications can be manufactured with cut threads<

 - The weakest area of any mechanical fastener is the minor diameter of the threads.
 Since the thread dimensions of a cut thread and rolled thread fastener are identical, there is no difference in strength.
 However, cut threading interrupts the natural grain structure of the round bar, whereas roll threading reforms it

 Advantages of Roll Threading:

 - Shorter labor times

-- Weighs less than its Cut threaded bolts thereby reducing the cost of the steel, plating, freight, and any other costs associated with the fastener that are based on weight
+- Weighs less than its Cut threaded bolts, thereby reducing the cost of the steel, plating, freight, and any other costs associated with the fastener that is based on weight

 - Cold working makes threads more resistant to damage during handling